Mitanshu-0/Asynchronous-FIFO-with-Gray-Code-CDC-and-Cross-Domain-Reset-Handshake/README.md

 8

-Width of each FIFO word
+Width of each FIFO data word

 ADDR_WIDTH